Fractional Indexing

 This is worked around by using arbitrary precision floats.
 You can, however, run into cases where your index length becomes incredibly large in order to maintain precision.

-In a distributed setting, fractional indices have problems when it comes to resolving conflicts
+In a distributed setting, fractional indices have problems when it comes to nodes assigning items the same orders.

 Say peer A inserts item X and peer B inserts item Y and both of them give X & Y position 1.5.
-When the peers merge, nobody will ever be able to insert between X & Y sine X & Y have the same order.
+When the peers merge, nobody will ever be able to insert between X & Y since X & Y were assigned the same order.

 To prevent exponential growth of your fractional index, insertions at the end should be whole increments and insertions at the beginning should be whole decrements.